OpenTTD/survey-web/README.md

 ## Development

+### Survey results

+To summarize survey results, the Python application `analysis` processes a bundle of JSONs and outputs another JSON with the summary.

+To run it, simply execute `python3 -m analysis <tar-xz bundle files>`

 ### Running a local server

 If you do not want to run a server, but just build the current site, replace `serve` with `build` in the examples below.